What is the Mencap Training Academy?

 onto our supported internships and where this is achieved, learners then spend a further year with us.
 Our programmes are full-time education programmes.
 It is possible for some people to start on our programmes in October if they narrowly miss the September cut off point.

-The government currently requires all learners on supported internships to have an Education, Health and Care Plan (EHCP).
+The government currently requires all learners on supported internships and pre-internship to have an Education, Health and Care Plan (EHCP).

 In some cases, we may be able to support you in applying to your local authority for an EHCP and/or to advise you on how to start the process.